The vigil commemorates Turkey's earthquake victims and recovery efforts - ExBulletin

 The vigil commemorates Turkey’s earthquake victims and recovery efforts

-(CBS Detroit) – Monday marks a month since the devastating 7.8-magnitude earthquake struck southeastern Turkey.
+Monday marks a month since the devastating 7.8-magnitude earthquake hit southeastern Turkey.

-On Sunday night, a small vigil was held that reiterated steadfastness and humanity among those affected and work to help those affected by the natural disaster.

-“I’ve had earthquakes before.
-I’ve had magnitude 5 earthquakes before, which is nothing compared to this earthquake,” said Para Zhili, a vascular surgeon in Flint who was there during the quake.

 |